 The Budget for Shared Prosperity isn’t out of the ordinary on an international scale

 The U.S. government taxes and spends substantially less than other OECD countries.
-U.S. general government revenues (including federal, state, and local government revenues) were 33.3 percent of GDP in 2015, or the fourth-smallest among OECD countries (OECD 2019b).
+U.S. general government revenue (including federal, state, and local government revenues) made up 33.3 percent of GDP in 2015, or the fourth-smallest among OECD countries (OECD 2019b).
 U.S. general government spending of 37.9 percent of GDP in 2015 put the U.S. in the bottom quarter of OECD countries (OECD 2019c).
 And U.S. spending on family benefits is especially low, at a second-smallest 0.6 percent of GDP compared with an OECD average of 2.0 percent in 2015 (OECD 2019a).
-While the policies in the Budget for Shared Prosperity are ambitious relative to the current size of U.S. government revenues and spending, they certainly would not make the U.S. anywhere close to an outlier on an international scale.
-Boosting government revenues by around 15 percent of GDP and boosting government spending by about 11 percent of GDP would put the U.S. into roughly the top quarter of OECD countries in both categories.
+While the policies in the Budget for Shared Prosperity are ambitious relative to the current size of U.S. government revenue and spending, they certainly would not make the U.S. anywhere close to an outlier on an international scale.
+Boosting government revenue by around 15 percent of GDP and boosting government spending by about 11 percent of GDP would put the U.S. into roughly the top quarter of OECD countries in both categories.
 The child allowance, paid leave, and early child care and childhood education programs in the Budget for Shared Prosperity would boost spending for family benefits by about 1.8 percent of GDP, for total family benefits spending of 2.4 percent of GDP, putting the U.S. above the OECD average.

 Likewise, our budget’s support for a universal health care program with a broad tax base also falls in line with the practices of other OECD nations.
 Unlike the U.S., most OECD countries provide universal health care, with a large majority of the financing coming from public sources.
 They also typically raise revenues from a broader base of taxes, in particular through value-added taxes (VATs).
 On average, OECD countries raise about 10.8 percent of GDP from taxes on goods and services, while the U.S. raises just 4.4 percent of GDP from those sources (OECD 2019d).
 While our budget doesn’t include a VAT to cover this spending, we do significantly broaden the tax base with our health care payroll tax, our income-based health insurance premium, and our abolition of non-EITC tax expenditures.